basinilya/rememberme/README.md

 # rememberme
-Implement Stay Logged In in java EE 7 without custom Login Module
+Implement Stay Logged In in java EE 6/7 without a custom Login Module

 Inspired by the SO answer "How to implement “Stay Logged In” when user login in to the web application" https://stackoverflow.com/a/5083809/447503